 Stronger Glutes May Alleviate Pain

 Along with your glutes assisting with daily function, there is evidence to suggest that strong glutes may help you avoid chronic pain.
-A 2015 study published in Journal of Physical Therapy Science2 found that glute exercises paired with lumbar stabilization was an effective pain management solution in patients with chronic lower back pain.
+A 2015 study published in Journal of Physical Therapy Science2 found that pairing glute exercises with lumbar stabilization was an effective pain management solution in patients with chronic lower back pain.

 Additionally, the British Journal of Sports Medicine3 published a systematic review in 2012 concluding that there is enough evidence to support that underdeveloped glutes have a correlation with patellofemoral pain syndrome (aka knee pain).

-Buying Guide for the Best Glute Machines
+How to Choose the Best Glute Machines

 Here are a few points to consider before you decide on the best glute machine for your gym: